HangfireIO/Hangfire.io/_drafts/hangfire-1.8.0-rc3.md

 #### Full-width Support

-Dashboard UI page is now fully responsive and will fit the whole screen size to display more information.
-Long background or recurring job names, large list of arguments or tables with many columns don't lead to problems now.
+Dashboard UI page is now fully responsive and will fit the full-screen size to display more information.
+Lengthy background or recurring job names, a large list of arguments, or tables with many columns don't lead to problems now.
 The new layout is enabled by default.

 <img alt="Full Width for Dashboard UI" src="/img/full-width-dashboard.png">

 #### Optional Dark Mode Support

 Dark mode support comes for the Dashboard UI with this release.
-However since different Dashboard UI extensions aren't currently prepared for that, it's enabled only when `UseDarkModeSupportForDashboard` method is called during the configuration.
+However, since different Dashboard UI extensions aren't currently prepared for that, it's enabled only when `UseDarkModeSupportForDashboard` method is called during the configuration.

 ```csharp
 configuration
     .UseDarkModeSupportForDashboard()
 ```

-After making the call above, dark mode will be triggered automatically based on system settings, allowing automatic transitions to it.
+After making the call above, dark mode will be triggered automatically based on system settings, allowing automatic transitions.

 <img alt="Dark Mode for Dashboard UI" src="/img/dark-mode.png">